Free Nursing Tool

 3. NHLBI — Assessing Your Weight and Health Risk

-Disclaimer: This calculator and article are for educational purposes only.
-They do not replace professional medical advice.
+This BMI calculator and educational content are provided for general learning and screening purposes only.
+They do not replace professional medical advice, diagnosis, or treatment.
+Always consult a qualified healthcare provider for personalized health guidance.